tranxuanthang/lrclib/README.md

 LRCLIB server written in Rust with Axum and SQLite3 database.

 This is the source code of [lrclib.net](https://lrclib.net) rewritten in Rust from scratch.
-LRCLIB is a completely free service for finding and contributing synchronized lyrics, with a easy-to-use and machine-friendly APIs.
+LRCLIB is a completely free service for finding and contributing synchronized lyrics, with an easy-to-use and machine-friendly APIs.

 ## Setup